Skip to main content

 If you want the lowest-friction pick that works for the broadest range of streaming, the iPhone 17 Pro Max is still the answer in 2026.
 It is not the most capable in any single category, but it is in the top three for every category that matters, and the iOS streaming app ecosystem has fewer landmines than Android does.
 For most streamers who want to spend zero time troubleshooting, this is the device.

-The most defensible single choice for a serious mixed-format streamer in 2026 is a current flagship — Galaxy S25 Ultra, iPhone 17 Pro Max, or Pixel 10 Pro XL — paired with a midrange phone as a backup.
+The most defensible single choice for a serious mixed-format streamer in 2026 is a current flagship.
+Galaxy S25 Ultra, iPhone 17 Pro Max, or Pixel 10 Pro XL.
+Paired with a midrange phone as a backup.
 The backup is what saves you when the primary throttles, dies on battery, or drops a connection in the wrong neighborhood.
 This is what professional IRL streamers actually run, and the math holds up at almost any income level above hobby.
+The desk side of the same kit lives in our monitor buying guide and our microphone buying guide.